Latest News

 Taiwan's AI export surge was even more impressive.
 Exports rose in May more than expected to the second highest level by value ever, up almost 52% compared to a year ago.
 Price was again a major factor.

-Goldman Sachs Global Institute estimates that AI-related investments will reach $7.6 trillion by 2031.
+Goldman Sachs Global Institute estimates that AI-related investments will reach $7,6 trillion by 2031.

 SURPRISING RESILIENCE

-Global trade has shown remarkable resilience, which few observers could have imagined possible in the face of volatile market conditions.
+Global trade has shown a remarkable resilience, which few observers could have imagined possible in the face of volatile market conditions.
 Trump's "Liberation Day tariffs" triggered a global trade war, which may have ended decades of internationalization.
 Geopolitical rifts also threaten trade flows, notably in Middle East.

 The question is, can this continue?
 Could the rise in AI compute costs curb demand eventually?
 Could major powers seek to reduce AI supply chains in order to minimize national security risks?

 You like this column?
-Open Interest (ROI) is your new essential source of global financial commentary.
+Check out Open Interest, your new essential source for global financial commentary.
 Follow ROI on LinkedIn and X. Listen to the Morning Bid podcast daily on Apple, Spotify or the app.
 Subscribe to the Morning Bid podcast and hear journalists discussing the latest news in finance and markets seven days a weeks.

 (source: Reuters)